Kaimiri/PaperMod_site/content/posts/about.md

 ### Who am I?
 My name is James 🌟 a Jesus-following, piano-playing, Computer Scientist writing blog posts on anything I find interesting

-#### Why should you care?
+### Why should you care?
-If you like or are curious about worship, prophecy, Christianity or studying Maths, Physics or Computer Science, stick around; see what you will find!
+If you are curious about Christianity, worship, or prophecy, or you’re studying Maths, Physics, or Computer Science, then stick around and see what you find :)